a2stuff/a2d/res/notes/testplan.md

 * Load DeskTop.
 Create a folder e.g. /RAM/F, and a sibling folder e.g. /RAM/B. Open the containing window, and the first folder itself.
 Select both folders, and try to move both into the first folder's window by dragging.
 Verify that an error is shown before any moves occur.
 * Load DeskTop.
 Create a folder e.g. /RAM/F. Open the containing window, and the folder itself.
 Try to copy it into itself by dragging with an Apple key depressed.
 Verify that an error is shown.
 * Load DeskTop.
 Open a volume window.
 Drag a file from the volume window to the volume icon.
 Verify that an error is shown.
 * Load DeskTop.
 Create a folder, and a file within the folder with the same name as the folder (e.g. /RAM/F and /RAM/F/F).
-Try to copy the file over the folder using File > Copy a File....
+Try to copy the file over the folder using File > Copy To....
 Verify that an error is shown.
 * Load DeskTop.
 Create a folder, and a file within the folder with the same name as the folder (e.g. /RAM/F and /RAM/F/F).
 Try to move the file over the folder using drag and drop.
 Verify that an error is shown.
 * Load DeskTop.
 Create a folder, and a file within the folder with the same name as the folder, and another file (e.g. /RAM/F and /RAM/F/F and /RAM/F/B).
 Select both files and try to move them into the parent folder using drag and drop.
 Verify that an error is shown before any files are moved.